 A hacker needs to have an idea where he/she wants to go.
 Therefore I started to outline a scenario of the Open Source Circular City with lots of ideas and insights to inspire hacking for it.

 There is not only one way to a circular city and more than just one potential version of it.
 The political process that will shape it has just begun.
 I can think of a circular city where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
 There are forces pushing for this.
 The scenario below is supposed to set a positive utopia against that and to inspire a positive action plan.

 The scenario paints a “big picture”, it defines a mainframe.
 But all things in it are possible to start right now, small, with little resources – but seem scalable!
 The text always shares ideas how to get things started right now.
 And those ideas also look like people could find the motivation to put them into action because it can create power, opportunities or rewards for them.

 The scenario consists of seven layers.
-Each layer is about one aspect of the city.
-Once you have understood two or more layers you can look for interactions between them and find even more details and ideas about life in the Open Source Circular City.
+Each layer is about a selected aspect of the city.
+You can think about each layer individually or combine them to find more details and ideas about life in the Open Source Circular City.